WasmEdge/WasmEdge/doc/contribution.md

-# Contributing to SSVM
+# Contributing to WasmEdge

 ## Welcome

-[**SSVM**](https://github.com/second-state/SSVM) is a high performance and enterprise-ready WebAssembly (WASM) Virtual Machine for cloud, AI, and Blockchain applications.
+[**WasmEdge**](https://github.com/WasmEdge/WasmEdge) is a high performance and enterprise-ready WebAssembly (WASM) Virtual Machine for cloud, AI, and Blockchain applications.

-SSVM is developed in the open, and is constantly being improved by our **users, contributors, and maintainers**.
+WasmEdge is developed in the open, and is constantly being improved by our **users, contributors, and maintainers**.
 It is because of you that we can bring great software to the community.

 This guide provides information on filing issues and guidelines for open source contributors. **Please leave comments / suggestions if you find something is missing or incorrect.**